smackem/redis-q/README.md

 # redis-q
-A REPL to run queries against a Redis database using a language similar to C#'s LINQ syntax extension.
+A REPL to run queries against a Redis database using a language similar to C#'s `from` clause.

 ![image](doc/screenshot-intro-2.png)